Loves looking at the bigger picture as to why some of us thrive on challenges and others fall before they get started.

-- Attainable: You need to look at your income and expenses and see how much you can reasonable save.
+- Attainable: You need to look at your income and expenses and see how much you can reasonably save.
 Don't be unrealistic because if you can't achieve it you will feel defeated.

-- Timely: Give yourself a specific time-frame to achieve this objective.
-It could be 6 months, a year, 2 years or more depending on what you require.
+- Timely: Give yourself a specific time frame to achieve this objective.
+It could be six months, a year, two years, or more, depending on what you require.
 You need to be realistic because saving for a deposit for a house will take longer than saving for a new fridge.

-It was challenging because it changes your mind frame on how you spend your money.
-Sometimes you have to make a sacrifice like maybe not going out because if you spend it now, you won't have it later.
+It can be challenging because it changes your mind frame on how you spend your money.
+Sometimes you have to make a sacrifice, like maybe not going out because if you spend it now, you won't have it later.
 It makes you stop and think about spending.
 In the future, I would use this method again.

-There are many other methods around to encourage you to save money and what works for one might not work for another.
+There are many other methods around to encourage you to save money; what works for one might not work for another.
 We all could have different ways of doing it but the end goal is the same.

 © 2018 Sp Greaney